Sandstone V Porcelain Paving - (Style Comparison and Distinctions)

 Porcelain vs Sandstone Paving: Pros and Cons

-PORCELAIN PAVING SLABS SANDSTONE PAVING SLABS
+PORCELAIN PAVING SLABS | SANDSTONE PAVING SLABS | |

-Cons Installation: Hard to cut, requires expert installation.
+Cons | Installation: Hard to cut, requires expert installation.
+Weight: Heavy, needs a strong base. |

 Water Absorption: Porous, can be damaged if not sealed.
+Scratches: Softer, prone to dents and scratches. |

 Strength and Durability

 Porcelain is engineered to be highly durable and hard-wearing.
 It is resistant to cracking and chipping, making it suitable for high-traffic areas.
 Sandstone, while also tough, is more prone to chipping, cracking, and abrasion over time compared to porcelain.
-To maximize durability, proper sealing and maintenance are required for natural stone.
+To maximise durability, proper sealing and maintenance are required for natural stone.

 Longevity and Maintenance